El Paso Walmart Shooting Being Treated As Domestic Terrorism After Feds Find White Nationalist Manifesto

 “This is disgusting, intolerable.
 It’s not Texan,” Abbott said.
 “We are going to aggressively prosecute it both as capital murder, but also as a hate crime, which is what it appears to be, without having seen all the evidence yet.”

 El Paso is one of the largest and safest cities on the U.S.-Mexico border.
-The area has been a focus for the Trump administrations focus on immigration enforcement.
+The area has been a focus for the Trump administration’s immigration enforcement.

-Several Democrats have criticized Donald Trump’s language towards immigrants, saying that his repeated attacks on people of color have emboldened attacks of this nature.
+Several Democrats have criticized Donald Trump’s language toward immigrants, saying that his repeated attacks on people of color have emboldened attacks of this nature.
 Presidential hopeful Beto O’Rourke said that Trump’s language is harmful to the character of the country.

 “He is a racist and he stokes racism in this country,” O’Rourke said.
 “It fundamentally changes the character of this country and it leads to violence.”